Tommy Trojan: Features

 Tommy Trojan is located at the core of the campus and often serves as a meeting ground for students and visitors.
 Many people take pictures with the statue.
 The Shrine is surrounded by the Bovard Administration Building, Ronald Tutor Campus Center, and Alumni Park.
 Trousdale Parkway passes next to the statue.
 USC offers the Tommy Cam, which is a live image of the statue, with daily time-lapse videos.
 Inscribed on the base of the statue are the five attributes of the ideal Trojan: Faithful, Scholarly, Skillful, Courageous and Ambitious.
 On the reverse is a plaque bearing a quote by Virgil: "Here are provided seats of meditative joy, where shall rise again the destined reign of Troy."

 Vandalism

 USC's cross-town rival UCLA had vandalized Tommy Trojan (often by painting the statue in the UCLA colors of blue and gold) during the week of the annual USC-UCLA football game.
 To prevent this, university officials now cover the statue during that week to protect it from UCLA vandals.
-Students also gather for Save Tommy Nite on the night before the game against UCLA.
-In addition, members of the Trojan Knights maintain an all-night vigil around Tommy Trojan during the rivalry week to further deter would-be vandals.
+Students also gather for Save Tommy Night on the night before the game against UCLA.
+In addition, members of the Trojan Knights maintain an all-night vigil around Tommy Trojan during the rivalry week and USC's Department of Public Safety Surveillance Operations team, monitor the statue with CCTV to further deter would-be vandals.